It's very simple and completely risk free to you:

 We arrange visits to actual studios of existing studios near you (by appointment) since you cannot beat seeing the studio “In the flesh”.

-If you email your post code I will organize a visit for you to the nearest garden office.
+If you email your post code we will organize a visit for you to the nearest garden office.

 For example…if you have spent £20,000.00 on a garden studio and 3 years down the road, it costs £5000.00 to move it, it will still save you £15,000.00 compared with buying a new studio.